HackerEarth/engineering.hackerearth.com/_posts/2013-08-05-continuous-deployment-system.md

-Commits that passed integration tests are now ready to be deployed but before that there are few things to keep in mind when deploying code on production like restarting webserver, deploying static files, running database migrations etc. Did I tell you we are controlling deployment on production and test server from toolchain server(the one which receives payload)?
-No. We are using [fabric](http://fabfile.org/) to serve this purpose.
-A great tool indeed for executing remote administrative tasks.
+Commits that passed integration tests are now ready to be deployed but before that there are few things to keep in mind when deploying code on production like restarting webserver, deploying static files, running database migrations etc. The toolchain code intelligently decides which servers to restart, whether to collect static files or run database migrations, and which servers to deploy on based on what changes were done in the commits.
+You might have realized we do all this on basis of types and categories of files changed/modified/deleted in the commits to be released.

+You might also have realized that we are controlling deployment on production and test server from toolchain server(the one which receives payload from bitbucket).
+We are using [fabric](http://fabfile.org/) to serve this purpose.
+A great tool indeed for executing remote administrative tasks!

     from fabric.api import run, env, task, execute, parallel, sudo
     @task